Cupressaceae: Chemistry

-The Cupressaceae trees contain a wide range of extractives, especially terpenes and terpenoids, which both have strong and often pleasant odors.
+The Cupressaceae trees contain a wide range of extractives, especially terpenes and terpenoids, both of which have strong and often pleasant odors.

 The heartwood, bark and leaves are the tree parts richest in terpenes.
 Some of these compounds are widely distributed in other trees as well, and some are typical for Cupressaceae family.
 The most known terpenoids found in conifers are sesquiterpenoids, diterpenes and tropolones.
-Diterpens are commonly found in different types of conifers and are not typical for this family.
+Diterpenes are commonly found in different types of conifers and are not typical for this family.
 Some sesquiterpenoids (e.g. bisabolanes, cubenanes, guaianes, ylanganes, himachalanes, longifolanes, longibornanes, longipinanes, cedranes, thujopsanes) also present in Pinaceae, Podocarpaceae and Taxodiaceae.
 Meanwhile, chamigranes, cuparanes, widdranes and acoranes are more distinctive for Cupressaceae.
-Tropolone derivatives, such as nootkatin, chanootin and hinokitiol are particularly characteristic for Cupressaceae.
+Tropolone derivatives, such as nootkatin, chanootin, thujaplicinol and hinokitiol are particularly characteristic for Cupressaceae.

 Disease vectors

 Several genera are an alternate host of Gymnosporangium rust, which damages apples and other related trees in the subfamily Maloideae.

 Allergenicity

 The pollen of many genera of Cupressaceae is allergenic, causing major hay fever problems in areas where they are abundant, most notably by Cryptomeria japonica (sugi) pollen in Japan.
 Highly allergenic species of cypress with an OPALS allergy scale rating of 8 out of 10 or higher include: Taxodium, Cupressus, Callitris, Chamaecyparis, and the males and monoicous variants of Austrocedrus and Widdringtonia.
 However, the females of some species have a very low potential for causing allergies (an OPALS allergy scale rating of 2 or lower) including Austrocedrus females and Widdringtonia females.